minsun-ss/learning-fpgas/docs/GettingStartedWithFPGAs.md

 ## Chapter 8

-No comment for this chapter - although it is not discussed in the book, looking at the waveform generated for Turnstile is very useful at understanding the states.
+No comment for this chapter - although it is not discussed in the book, looking at the waveform generated for the turnstile project is very useful at understanding the states.

 The memory game is really cool :)